WAAM

 Why WAAM?

-WAAM offers significant advantages over traditional additive manufacturing, including faster deposition speeds of up to 2.5 kg/h —more than five times faster than typical methods.
+WAAM offers significant advantages over conventional additive manufacturing processes, such as higher deposition rates of up to 2.5 kg/h - five times more than conventional processes.

 Multi-axis robotic welding ensures flexibility, making WAAM ideal for large-scale component manufacturing.